tslocke/hobocookbook/gitorials/agility.markdown

 <a name='project-permissions'> </a>

 How should this affect the permissions?
 Certain operations on the project should probably be restricted to its owner.
-We'll use the `owner_id?` helper (that Hobo provides for every `belongs_to` relationship) as it can save an extra database hit.
+We'll use the `owner_is?` helper (that Hobo provides for every `belongs_to` relationship) as it can save an extra database hit.
 So, edit these permission methods in the Project model:

     ::: app/models/project.rb
     @@ -12,19 +12,19 @@